earino/WalkingTourPlanner/backend/LINKEDIN_POST_FINAL.md

 ## Part 2: When Geocoding Goes Wrong 🎯

-**The Setup:** I gave Claude a list of 76 temple names.
+**The Setup:** I gave Claude a list of 76 temple names I got from ChatGPT.

 **AI's approach:** "I'll geocode all 76 temples using Geoapify API!"

 **Result:**
 - API calls: 76/76 successful ✅
-- Actual accuracy: 26/76 geocoded to EXACTLY the same coordinates 😬
+- Actual accuracy: 26/76 geocoded to EXACTLY the same coordinates 😬 The temples are densely packed in Chiang Mai, but not like that.
 - Location: Generic "Chiang Mai City Municipality" (18.7882778, 98.9858802)

 **First fix attempt:** "Try Thai script names! (วัดบุปผาราม instead of 'Wat Buppharam')"